-The village of Vik is famous for its black sand beaches and its proximity to Dyrholaey promontory, a naturally formed arch in the cliff.
-Dyrholaey is a former island of volcanic origin, created by an eruption thousands of years ago.
+The village of Vík is famous for its black sand beaches and its proximity to Dyrholaey promontory, a naturally formed arch in the cliff.
+Dyrholaey is a former volcanic island created by an eruption thousands of years ago.

-Dyrholaey, which is a small peninsula on the south coast of Iceland, is famous for it‘s prominant and natural arch.
-It offers a great view of the black sand beaches around the village Vik, the black lava columns Reynisdrangar and to north, where the mighty volcano Katla sleeps undert he glacier Myrdalsjokull.
-On a clear day almost all the coastline west of Dyrholaey is visible, one can see almost all the way to Selfoss village.
+Dyrholaey, which is a small peninsula on the south coast of Iceland, is famous for its prominant and natural arch.
+It offers a great view of the black sand beaches around the village Vik, the black lava columns Reynisdrangar .
+To the north, you can see where the mighty volcano Katla sleeps under the glacier Myrdalsjokull.
+On a clear day almost all the coastline west of Dyrholaey is visible; you can see almost all the way to Selfoss village.

-Dyrholaey also serves as a bird sanctuary.
-Each year, thousands of visitors and bird lovers flock there to witness puffins in its natural habitat.
-In summer, thousands of the beloved bird make their nest in Dyrholaey‘s grassy hills and going birding in Dyrholaey can be quite much fun and offer some great photo opportunities.
-Please note, that arctic terns also make their nests in the cliffs and they can get very aggressive when defending their nests, so precaution is advised.
+The promontory also is a bird sanctuary.
+Each year, thousands of visitors flock there to witness puffins in their natural habitat.
+In summer, thousands of puffins make their nests in Dyrholaey’s grassy hills, so going birding here can be quite much fun and offer some great photo opportunities.
+Please note, that arctic terns also make their nests in the cliffs, and they can get very aggressive when defending their nests.
+We advise taking care when visiting.

-It‘s also impressive to venture down to the black sand beach.
-The waves are quite impressive, but take heed, the waves can get dangerous and quite powerful.
-Although people have surfed there, in best possible conditions and wet suits, the rip tides and currents can be devious and we strongly advice that you never get into the water.
+It’s also impressive for visitors to venture down to the black sand beach.
+The waves are quite impressive, but take heed: the waves can get dangerous and quite powerful.
+Although people have surfed there, in best possible conditions and wet suits, the rip tides and currents can be devious.
+We strongly advise that you never get into the water.
 Leave the swimming to the seals of the area.
-Oh, and don‘t forget to keep an eye open for them, for there are many seals around Dyrholaey.
+Keep an eye out for them; it’s enjoyable to see them relaxing around the area.

 The Dyrholaey arch

 The name Dyrholaey means “door hill island” in Icelandic.
-The reason behind the name, is that the arch is so big, that ships and even small airplanes can pass through it at certain times.
-It is the power of the ocean that has worn the black basalt into this 120-metre high arch (394 ft).
+The reason behind the name is that the arch is so big that ships and even small airplanes can pass through it at certain times.
+The power of the ocean waves over the centuries has worn the black basalt rock into a 120-metre (394 ft) high arch .

 Where is Dyrholaey?